Laura1385/Json_Xml_Df/readme.md

 **Biot 7 febbraio 2024**

-Generated random input file, json & xml, with the site www.mockaroo.com.

 This Python code performs several operations:

-Retrieve data from an online source and process it

     A)RETRIEVE DATA
-        - From input file
+        - From input file (created from www.mockaroo.com)

     B)STORE DATA INTO A STRUCTURE
         - Dataframe